Community rallies behind taco vendors after violent robbery

 Those who showed up to support the family a few days after the robbery tried to buy as much food as possible.
 Armed security guards stood by the stand to ensure their safety.
 They showed up for free thanks to street vendor activist Edin Enamorado and the Gonzales Security Force.

-"Just for them to feel safer and also have a little support for them because street vendors do not have paid leave, time off.
-They live day-by-day," Enamorado said.
+"Just for them to feel safer and also have a little support for them because street vendors do not have paid leave.
+They don't have time off," Enamorado said.

 Enamorado said his organization, the Union of Vendors Association, has helped more than 50 vendors this year that were attacked or robbed.
 He said he has set the Segura-Romero family with an immigration.